James Whitney (politician)

 Sir James Pliny Whitney KCMG KC (October 2, 1843 – September 25, 1914) was a Canadian politician and lawyer in the province of Ontario.
-He served as Conservative member of the legislature for Dundas from 1888 and as the sixth premier of Ontario from 1905 until his death 1914.
+He served as Conservative member of the legislature for Dundas in Eastern Ontario from 1888 and as the sixth premier of Ontario from 1905 until his death in 1914.
 He is the only premier of Ontario to have died while in office.

-Early life
+Early life and education

-Whitney was born in Williamsburgh Township in 1843 and attended Cornwall Grammar School before articling at the law office of John Sandfield Macdonald in the 1860s, but did not resume his legal studies until 1871.
+Whitney was born in Williamsburgh Township, Canada West, on October 2, 1843, and attended Cornwall Grammar School before articling at the law office of John Sandfield Macdonald in the 1860s, but did not resume his legal studies until 1871.
 He was called to the bar in 1875, and practised law in Morrisburg.

 Whitney was active in the Militia at Cornwall, serving as a Private in a volunteer company during the Trent Affair and then a Sergeant with the Cornwall Volunteer Infantry during the Fenian Raids.
+He continued to serve in the militia, being appointed Captain of No. 7 (Morrisburg) Company of the Dundas Reserve Militia in 1880.
+He was promoted to Major in 1885, and eventually promoted to Lieutenant Colonel in command in 1889, an appointment he held until his death.

 Early political career

-Whitney was elected to the Ontario legislature in 1888.
-He became leader of Ontario's Conservative Party in 1896.
+Whitney was elected to the Ontario legislature in a January 31, 1888 by-election in the riding of Dundas, defeating incumbent Theodore F. Chamberlain, following a challenge of his 1886 Ontario general election victory over Andrew Broder by 25 votes, resulting in the pending by-election.
+Following re-election in both 1890, and 1894, he became leader of Ontario's Conservative Party in 1896, following a brief, and non-electoral tenure of George Frederick Marter.
+His mentor was former (to 1894) leader William Ralph Meredith, who deeply influenced many of Whitney's later measures as premier, such as worker's compensation and dealing with the University of Toronto, (ironically chancellor of that University 1900-1923), and appointed Chief Justice of Ontario by Premier Whitney in 1913.

+In 1898, Whitney's leadership saw an increase of 19 seats, but trailed Premier Arthur Sturgis Hardy by 9 seats (51-42); Hardy retired in 1899, and was replaced as premier by George William Ross, who narrowly won in 1902, that led to the 1905 election victory.